oalfrix/Js/README.md

                     -

             2.1.2 ARRAYS
-            - used to store a list
+            - used to represent alist of items
             - Array Literal are presented by square breckets[]
             - each element as an index that determines its position in an array
             - The first elemnt in an array is indexed from zero and not one.